How to Make Silver Clay Jewellery

 Silver Clay Jewellery

-I’ve been on this course myself three times and I still haven’t got it out of my system just yet!
+I’ve been on this course myself three times so far and I still haven’t got it out of my system just yet!
 What is it with jewellery that’s so fascinating?
-Perhaps it’s something to do with how it makes you feel.
+Perhaps it’s something to do with how it makes you feel, as it is special and maybe we associate it with dressing up and celebrations.
+Jewellery is also a way of expressing ourselves - a chance to be individual.
+When you make it yourself, it's even more special and definitely something to be proud of.

 How do you make silver clay jewellery?

 Silver clay is a lovely new material which is fully mouldable, just like clay.
 You can shape it free-hand, or use moulds and tools to texture and shape it, and then fire it into fine silver (99.9% pure silver).
-Firing is by specialist kiln or there are alternative firing techniques you can do yourself at home.
+Firing is by specialist kiln or there are alternative firing techniques you can do yourself at home, such as a domestic blow torch or on a gas hob.
+You do need to be careful with these methods though as they are less reliable than a kiln, and it can be more difficult to get to an accurate temperature .

-You can learn the techniques in a matter of hours, then go onto design and create jewellery in the same day.
-Silver clay moulds very much like Play-Doh, so if your design works there, it will look even better in fine silver.
+You can learn the basic techniques in a good workshop, then go on to design and create jewellery in your own way.
+Silver clay responds and can be worked very much like Play-Doh, so if your design works there, it will look even better in fine silver.
 TIP: practice on Play-Doh first, not on your silver clay!

-I made two pendants on my first day, and three rings the next.
+I made two pendants on my first workshop, and three rings on the next one.
 Give them a polish (by machine or by hand), add chains or fixings, jewels, pearls and a lovely box, and your indulgence is complete.
+The possibilities for designing individual pieces are endless, and I have since gone on to make lapel pins using moulds, as well as more pendants and rings.

 Silver clay comes in a lovely paste too, so you can paint it onto leaves and other treasures from nature to preserve them perfectly in this precious metal.
 BBC recently featured silver clay on Countryfile, turning ferns and twigs into fine silver gorgeousness.
-I cast a leaf pendant on my third day course and now wear it almost daily on a long chain.
-It feels wonderful, so very tactile.
+I cast a leaf pendant on my third workshop and now wear it almost daily on a long chain.
+It feels wonderful, so very tactile and is often admired.

 Our Tutor Melanie Blaikie